colors | ||

 Installation

-You can simply install the colorscheme using a package manager.
+You can simply install the colorscheme using lazy.nvim for example.

 require('lazy').setup({